krivard/codalab-worksheets-wiki/Executable-Papers.md

 - To copy someone's executable paper, simply copy the contents of the worksheet (you can use `cl wadd`) to your own worksheet, and then start using `cl mimic` to make modifications!

-Finally, there are probably many ways to use CodaLab, so be creative!

-This tutorial walks through how to prepare an executable paper for CodaLab.

 # **Setup**